[Column] 'Sofagate' was more about power than sexism

 But Jean-Claude Juncker, her predecessor, was also belittled by president Erdoğan - albeit in different ways.

 The Turkish president sometimes made him wait for hours.
-And once, when Erdogan thought Juncker's offer to co-finance the reception of Syrian refugees was too meagre, Erdoğan told the former prime minister of Luxembourg to show more respect for a large country like Turkey.
+And once, when Erdoğan thought Juncker's offer to co-finance the reception of Syrian refugees was too meagre, Erdoğan told the former prime minister of Luxembourg to show more respect for a large country like Turkey.
 "Luxembourg is just like a little town in Turkey," he supposedly said.

 There is a video of Juncker and European president Donald Tusk - Charles Michel's predecessor - doing a photo-op in Brussels with US president Donald Trump, who was not very supportive of European unity.
 Trump ignores Juncker, who then jokes: "There's one too much (sic)."